Ready, Set, Grow: The Year of 5G in Telecommunications

 What does that mean for telecoms?
 It’s an opportunity for data scientists and analysts to layer existing network datasets with the modeling and coverage analysis they need to create efficient 5G networks and continuously optimize performance.
 It provides an opportunity to reduce interference between 5G network towers by running millions of complex calculations at speed.
 Essentially overcoming the analytic barriers of the past.

 Additionally, an accelerated analytics platform enables data scientists to layer on geospatial data, generate heatmaps, choropleths and conduct spatio-temporal analysis and generate real-time, granular insights related to network speed and coverage.
-OmniSci’s in-memory data acceleration provides telecoms with the ability to speed up machine-learning algorithms and generate predictive analytics to identify optimal 5G antenna placement — and efficiently meet consumer demand.
+OmniSci’s in-memory data acceleration provides telecoms with the ability to speed up machine-learning algorithms and generate predictive analytics to identify optimal 5G antenna placement — and efficiently meet consumer demand and optimize customer retention.

 As Huang noted in his keynote address, carrier data needs don’t go away when the workday ends; they do “move and evolve through place and time.”
 To avoid overprovisioning, carriers must be able to evolve and reconfigure to match demand.
 OmniSci’s accelerated analytics platform can transform data science within the telecom industry, giving telecom enterprises the ability to shift to meet demand in real time.
 With that capability, telecoms will be ready for 2020: the year of 5G.